Craig Goodwin

-Craig Alexander Goodwin (born 16 December 1991) is an Australian professional soccer player as a left winger for Adelaide United and the Australian national team.
+Craig Alexander Goodwin (born 16 December 1991) is an Australian professional soccer player who plays as a left winger for Adelaide United and the Australia national team.
 Known for his agility, crossing and shot placement, he is Adelaide United's all-time leading goalscorer and considered one of the club's greatest players.

 Club career

 Early career

 Goodwin started his career playing for amateur club Munno Para City Football Club.
 He later signed for one of the top local Adelaide sides Adelaide Raiders who play in the South Australian Super League.
 After being cut during the Adelaide United youth team trials he moved to Melbourne where he signed with Victorian Premier League side Oakleigh Cannons.

 Melbourne Heart

 On 2 September 2011, it was announced he had signed with the Melbourne Heart youth team who play in the National Youth League.

 He made his senior professional debut for Melbourne Heart during the 2011–12 A-League campaign in a round 19 fixture against Melbourne Victory in which he received the man of the match award.